 Complaining about an estate agent

-For more information about using an estate agent, see Problems with buying and selling a home.
+Read more about problems with buying and selling a home.

 Choosing a solicitor or conveyancer

-For details on choosing a solicitor, see Using a solicitor.
+For details on choosing a solicitor, read more about using a solicitor.

 What a solicitor or conveyancer does

-A solicitor may be involved in both the selling and the conveyancing side of the transaction.
-The main tasks involved include:-
+A solicitor might be involved in both the selling and the conveyancing side of the transaction.
+The main tasks involved include:

-- discussing your needs and explaining the procedures and costs of house sale including the production of a Home report
+- discussing your needs and explaining the procedures and costs of selling the property, including the home report

-- getting formal consent to the sale if you are separated from someone with rights to occupy the property
+- getting formal consent to the sale if you're separated from someone with rights to occupy the property

 - checking title deeds and preparing a deed confirming the change of ownership

-- getting searches of the official records carried out to check that you do have the title to the property that is up or sale and it is not subject to any legal action that would call that title into question
+- getting searches of the official records carried out - this is to check that you're the owner of the property and that it's not subject to any legal action that would call that ownership into question

 - checking that all documents are correctly completed, signed and recorded